 Christina Smith (Set Designer)

-With 20 years experience designing set and costumes for live performance, Christina’s work is consistently recognised both within the industry, media and the wider audience for it’s beautiful attention to detail.
-Her persistent dedication to her craft has brought countless world’s to life on the stage and earned her both accolades and valued life long collaborations.
+With over 20 years experience designing set and costumes for live performance, Christina’s work is consistently recognised both within the industry, media and the wider audience for it’s beautiful attention to detail.

 Outside of theatre she has contributed to numerous installations including the Tim Burton exhibition at ACMI, 2006 Commonwealth Games Opening and Closing ceremonies as part of the design team and Circa Theatrette at the Australian National Museum.